 - Bake Social Good Into Brand Experiences

 This new holiday isn’t just about escaping your relatives; it’s taken on a social-good component.
-Earlier this month, Aldi and Venmo announced a new campaign with the goal of helping Americans give one million meals to families in need in honor of Friendsgiving.
-Venmo, the preferred millennial peer-to-peer payment method, has created a custom “Turkey Hand Friendsgiving” emoji that consumers can use in the app.
-For every Turkey Hand emoji in a Venmo payment note, Aldi will donate 10 meals to Feeding America, the nation’s largest domestic hunger-relief organization.
+Last fall, Aldi and Venmo announced a new campaign with the goal of helping Americans give one million meals to families in need in honor of Friendsgiving.
+Venmo, the preferred millennial peer-to-peer payment method, has created a custom “Turkey Hand Friendsgiving” emoji that consumers used in the app.
+For every Turkey Hand emoji in a Venmo payment note, Aldi donated 10 meals to Feeding America, the nation’s largest domestic hunger-relief organization.

 - Make It Easy; They’ll Participate